Motteo1/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 5. Using `while` loop; `if` 4th line print a, `else` 8th line print b
 6. Using `while` loop; print according to `case`
 7. Using `while` loop; print hours and minutes
+8. `for` contents in current directory, print names cutting initial field
+9. Display info about a file: exists? empty? regular file?
+10. FizzBuzz

 ### Environment
 * Language: Bash scripts